ShahriarHossainDev/Fruits/README.md

 # Fruits
 Fruits

-Your application should have a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This application should have a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

-Your application should be deployed to GitHub Pages.
+This application should be deployed to GitHub Pages.

-Your application's GitHub repository should contain a README.md file explaining the purpose and functionality of the application.
+This application's GitHub repository should contain a README.md file explaining the purpose and functionality of the application.
 The README.md file should include a screenshot of the completed application as well as a link to the deployed GitHub Pages URL.

 ![Image of Yaktocat](https://github.com/ShahriarHossainDev/Fruits/blob/main/Onbarding.png)